shoaibshebi/hardhat-nft-making/README.md

-There will be some or 3 contracts
+There will be marketplace for nfts

+NFT Owner:
+1. Owner can list nft
+2. Can sale NFT to others
+3. Can withdraw proceeds to his/her account

+NFT Non-Owner:
-1. Basic NFT
+1. User can buy NFT
-2. Random IPFS NFT
+2. To buy NFT he has to pay
-3. Dynamic SVG NFT